-29. Make an i-spy bottle – Put those mini toys that always seem to end up under your feet to good use!
+29. Make an i-spy bottle – Put those mini toys that always seem to end up under your feet to good use here.
 Grab some Shopkins and Lego guys and toss them in an empty water bottle (the Voss water bottles are perfect for this) along with some uncooked rice.
 Make a list of the items you put in and let the kids shake and flip the bottles around until they “spy” all the toys.

-30. Sew something – You can find embroidery hoops, embroidery thread, and thick fabric at Walmart for under five dollars!
+30. Sew something – You can find embroidery hoops, embroidery thread, and thick fabric on Amazon or at Walmart for super cheap!
 Put them all together and you have a fun craft for kids from preschool on up.
-The younger kiddos have fun being random with their stitching, and the older kids can work on creating beautiful designs!
+The younger kiddos have fun doing random stitches, and the older kids can work on creating beautiful keepsake designs!

 32. Make bookmarks: A bookworm can never have too many bookmarks!
 Have fun decorating large popsicle sticks with markers, rhinestones, and glitter (aka this momma’s kryptonite).
 I know we can’t wait to try these adorable confetti bookmarks from The Confetti Bar!

 33. Finger painting – Fun for all ages!
 These washable paints make clean up a breeze!

 34. Paper mache – Using a balloon, newspaper strips, and this basic paper mache recipe you can make an awesome impromptu pinata!